Affiliate links on Android Authority may earn us a commission. Learn more.

 Ultra HD is still only ~8.3MP

-12MP is more than enough resolution to look crisp on pretty much any display — phone displays, digital photo frames, computers, TVs and even projectors!
-To get the most out of a 12MP image on an Ultra HD display, you’d need to zoom in.
-Fun fact: most telephoto cameras from the industry’s biggest names are 12MP or below, anyway.
+12MP is more than enough resolution to look crisp on pretty much any display — phone displays, digital photo frames, computers, TVs, and even projectors!
+In fact, to get the most out of a 12MP image on an Ultra HD display, you’d need to zoom in or crop.
+Fun fact: many telephoto cameras from the industry’s biggest names are 12MP or below, anyway.

 Ultra HD 4K video has been the standard in smartphones for well over five years now.
-If you don’t have it, you’re not even in the game.
-Since you don’t even need more than 10MP to be able to shoot Ultra HD, 12MP is more than enough to get you going — as long as your SoC and ISP can handle shooting 4K video.
-This means that whether you want to shoot UHD 4K at 60fps, or 720p video at 1,000fps, a 10MP sensor will do you just fine.
+If you don’t have it, you likely have a low-end smartphone.
+Since you don’t even need more than 10MP to be able to shoot at 4K, 12MP is more than enough to get you going — as long as your SoC and ISP can handle shooting 4K video.
+This means that whether you want to shoot UHD 4K at 60fps, or 720p video at 960fps, a 10MP sensor will do you just fine.

 Resolution isn’t the be-all and end-all

 The amount of pixels in your photo isn’t the be-all end-all — other factors come into play.
 Dynamic range, color accuracy, lens quality, image processing, and user experience are all vital to be able to create great photos.
-Evidence of this is easy to find in the Pixel 4, iPhone 11 Pro, and Samsung Galaxy Note 10+ Plus.
+Evidence of this is easy to find in the Pixel 6a and iPhone 12 series.

-Comparing a 12MP camera from 2016 to one from 2019 is another great way to illustrate how important other aspects of photography are.
+Comparing a 12MP camera from 2016 to a more modern camera is another great way to illustrate how important other aspects of photography are.
 Below is a shot comparing the original Pixel against the Pixel 4.
-They both sport 12MP camera sensors, yet the Pixel 4 captures much more color information and has better dynamic range.
-This is due to the latest hardware, and a leap forward in software processing on Google’s front, with HDR+ technology doing the majority of the heavy lifting.
+They both sport 12MP camera sensors, yet the Pixel 4 captures much more color information and offers dynamic range.
+This is less due to newer hardware, and mostly because of a leap forward in software processing on Google’s front, with HDR+ technology doing the majority of the heavy lifting.

 Where Google’s Pixel phones rely on the search giant’s software to achieve the best results possible, many OEMs rely on a technique called pixel binning.
-You can read all about why pixel binning is so popular here, but the net result is that it brings the effective pixel count down by four times.
+The net result of this technique is that it brings the effective pixel count down by four times (or by nine times with some 108MP cameras).
 This means that a 40MP sensor is going to produce a 10MP image.
 So even though your phone may have 48MP stamped on the back of it, you’re only really getting 12MP photos when you press the shutter button.

 With pixel binning, you're getting one-quarter final image resolution

-OEMs use pixel binning techniques to make the photosites larger by merging four pixels together.
+OEMs use pixel binning techniques to increase light gathering capabilities by merging data from four smaller photosites together.
 When you want a high-resolution image, you simply switch to the native resolution mode but sacrifice low-light performance and dynamic range.
-The effects of pixel binning — higher dynamic range, more color information, better low-light performance — can be had with natively larger photosites.
-A regular 12MP sensor would decrease processing times substantially, as it wouldn’t need to bin the shot, enabling a far better user experience.
+The effects of pixel binning — higher dynamic range, more color information, better low-light performance — can be had with natively larger photosites seen on most 12MP cameras.

-Granted, you’d lose the option to capture more detail, but in return, you’d get a lower cost and a more responsive app.
-This is because a 108MP image has to have its pixels reorganized from the sensor which takes even more time.
+Granted, you’d lose the option to capture more detail with a 12MP camera, but in return, you’d get a lower cost and potentially brighter images from the get-go.
 Of course, this depends on the individual manufacturer and model of the phone due to different processing techniques.
-On the whole, you’re still missing out on light-information due to the smaller photosite.

 Software and processing are more important

-Below is an example of a photo taken with the stock camera app on the OnePlus 7 Pro compared with one taken on the same phone using the Google Camera APK.
+Below is an example of a photo taken with the stock camera app on the OnePlus 7 Pro compared with one taken on the same phone using an unofficial Google Camera app.
 You can see how different the colors, sharpness, and dynamic range are.
 Google’s version of this image has so much more dynamic range which is most evident in the left half.
-The colors are also far more representative of real-life in the Google Camera photo.
+The colors are also far more representative of real life in the Google Camera photo.
 OnePlus’ version features more contrast and saturation but ultimately lacks the clarity of the Google Camera picture.

 Low light and pixel size

-12MP, as opposed to higher resolutions on the same sensor size, allows for larger individual pixels.
+As we mentioned before, 12MP cameras usually allow for larger individual pixels than super high-resolution sensors.
 The larger the pixel size, the more light each pixel can capture.
-So, a 12MP ½-inch sensor would produce far cleaner low light shots than a 48MP ½-inch sensor, given that every other variable is equal.
+A 12MP half-inch sensor would produce far cleaner low-light shots than a 48MP half-inch sensor, given that every other variable is equal.
 Here’s an example of Auto Mode vs. 48MP mode on the Xiaomi Mi 9.
 The results are staggering!
 Just look at how much color information is lost when switching to 48MP mode, and the dynamic range falls through the floor.

 Pixel size, and therefore sensor size, is very important.
-It’s why we’ve seen Huawei use huge sensors compared to Samsung and Apple.
+It’s why we’ve seen phones like the Xiaomi 12S Ultra use huge sensors compared to Google and Apple.
 It makes so much difference, especially in a small form factor such as a smartphone.
 Night Modes have been introduced to try and make up for the lack of sensor size, by taking multiple exposures and merging them together.
-These modes have helped low light images dramatically, but they aren’t a direct replacement for a large camera sensor.
+These have helped low light images dramatically, but they aren’t necessarily a direct replacement for a large camera sensor.

 12MP is enough, for now

-Given the hardware limitations in 2019 such as processing power, storage space, and lens-quality, there really isn’t a need to push for higher-resolution sensors right now.
-Larger sensors with larger pixels provide a much more noticeable improvement to image quality than pure pixel-count, while a wider focus on optics and software has already enabled growth in the smartphone camera industry.
+Given hardware limitations such as processing power, storage space, and lens quality, there really isn’t a need to push for higher-resolution sensors right now.
+Larger sensors with larger pixels provide a much more noticeable improvement to image quality than pure pixel count, while a wider focus on optics and software has already enabled growth in the smartphone camera industry.

 When higher resolution video, more powerful processors, and faster storage are all standard, we’ll start to see the need for 40MP or above.
 Until then, however, a 12MP camera will do me just fine.